Higher Derivative Supergravities in Diverse Dimensions: D=5

 \section{\texorpdfstring{$D=5$}{D=5}}

-In this section, we shall review off-shell Poincare supergravity and its coupling to vector multiplets, the curvature-squared invariants, as well as the procedure for going on-shell.
-We shall also discuss the off-shell Killing spinors and exact solutions of off-shell curvature-squared invariants.
+In this section, we shall review off-shell Poincar\'e supergravity and its coupling to vector multiplets, the curvature-squared invariants, as well as the procedure for going on-shell.
+We shall also discuss the off-shell Killing spinors and exact solutions in the presence of off-shell curvature-squared invariants.
 A convenient method for constructing these invariants in component expressions turns out to be the superconformal tensor calculus.
-Thus in this section, we will mainly focus on results obtained from superconformal tensor calculus.
-Readers interested in superspace expressions of curvature squared invariants are referred to \cite{Butter:2014xxa, Gold:2023dfe, Gold:2023ykx}.
+Thus in this section, we will mainly focus on results obtained from this approach.
+Readers interested in superspace expressions of curvature-squared invariants are referred to \cite{Butter:2014xxa, Gold:2023dfe, Gold:2023ykx}.
 In the case of constructing a Riemann-squared invariant, a convenient trick is to dimensionally reduce the Yang-Mills multiplet on a circle from $6D$, and then using the analogy between supergravity and Yang-Mills \cite{Bergshoeff:2011xn}.
 Invariants with higher than four derivatives are discussed in section \ref{lastsection}.